To be frank, the first time I used CloudApp, it was a bit scary.

 Would be appropriate to end this guest post with a GIF?

 Pete McPherson is the host of the Do You Even Blog podcast, where he interviews world-class bloggers and entrepreneurs.
-If you’re looking to start a blog, check out his FREE New Blogger Bootcamp here.
+If you’re looking to start a blog, check out his uber-comprehensive and totally amazing guide on how to start a blog.